GutoTheBrazillian/hoverboard-firmware-hack-FOC/README.md

 ## Support

-For issues specific to encoder and brake resistor functionality, please open an issue in this repository.
+For issues, please open an issue in this repository.

 For general hoverboard firmware questions, refer to the [original repository](https://github.com/EFeru/hoverboard-firmware-hack-FOC) and its wiki.